hatzfeld/certbot-local-dns/README.md

 ## What does certbot-local-dns-auth.sh?

-certbot-local-dns-auth.sh is a small script which may be used by EFF's certbot for authentication.
+certbot-local-dns-auth.sh is a small bash script which may be used as a hook by EFF's certbot for authentication.

 It does this by modifying a master zone file of a domain name server running on the local host.
 This allows the automatic renewal of the wildcard certificate.

+The script is prepared for the name server **yadifa**, but may as well be used for other nameservers which support the common zone file syntax.

 ## Installation